ROCm/ROCm.github.io/hardware.md

 * "Polaris 11" chips, including the following GPUs:
   * AMD Radeon RX 460
   * AMD Radeon RX 560
-    * Note that some AMD Radeon RX 560 GPUs are actually "Polaris 12"/"Lexa" chips, and thus are not supported.
-Please check with your device vendor for details on the chip your card uses.
   * AMD Radeon Pro WX 4100
+* "Polaris 12" chips (also known as "Lexa"), including the following GPUs:
+  * AMD Radeon RX 540
+  * AMD Radeon RX 550
+  * AMD Radeon Pro WX 2100
+  * AMD Radeon Pro WX 3100

 #### GFX9 GPUs
 ROCm offers support for one chip from AMD's most recent "gfx9" generation of GPUs.
-By default, these GPUs require a host CPU and platform with PCIe gen 3 with support for PCIe atomics.
+By default, these GPUs require a host CPU and platform with PCIe 3.0 with support for PCIe atomics.
 This is detailed further in the following section on CPU requirements.
 However, as of ROCm 1.8, we have enabled a mode of operation that does not require PCIe atomics at the expense of lower performance.
-In ROCm 1.8.x, if you want to run any of these gfx9 GPUs on a system that does not support PCIe gen 3 with atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
+In ROCm 1.8.x, if you want to run any of these gfx9 GPUs on a system that does not support PCIe 3.0 with atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
 This is not required in ROCm 1.9.x.

 * "Vega 10" chips, including the following GPUs:
   * AMD Radeon RX Vega 56